1. Home

 Solar Panels and Your Roof

-While ground-mounted panels may be an option for property owners with space to spare, having a roof that is suitable for solar is typically cheaper, easier, and more practical for homeowners hoping to adopt clean, renewable solar power in the United States today.
+While ground-mounted panels may be an option for property owners with space to spare, having a roof suitable for solar is typically cheaper, easier, and more practical for homeowners hoping to use clean, renewable solar power in the United States today.
+Safety, material, geography, even a little math are all factors.
+Don’t worry, we’ll help with all the answers.
+Let’s start at the top.

 See how much you can save by going solar with Palmetto